 “I prioritize these goals, because I have to, and it matters for my family.
 It matters for those who come after me.”

-Brown added that she can afford to make student loan payments at this time, but chooses not to.
+Brown added that while she can afford to make student loan payments at this time, she chooses not to.

 “As I've navigated my adulthood, I've worked to increase my financial literacy to determine ways that I can create some generational wealth.”

-“I think that there's going to be real trauma related to … the loan, about the way they've been treated,” she says, adding that some may be banking on future loan forgiveness.
+“I think that there's going to be real trauma related to … the loan, about the way they've been treated,” Williams says.

-The Federal Reserve acknowledges that some borrowers may be unprepared for payments to resume, citing rising delinquency and interest rates in the second half of 2021.
+The Federal Reserve acknowledged in May that some borrowers may be unprepared for payments to resume, citing rising delinquency and interest rates in the second half of 2021.

 Williams says many young borrowers may not have grasped how student loans would affect them over the long term.